WANT TO TRY ON SAMPLES FROM THE COMFORT OF YOUR OWN HOME? CLICK HERE!

 If the delivery address has changed since the order was placed, just contact us to let us know the correct delivery address.
 We will update our system and send you confirmation of the revised delivery address.

 However, if you have paid using our Interest Free Credit arrangements, to protect you against money laundering and fraud, we have to send your purchase to your registered address.
 This is part of the terms laid out by our credit provider, and we are unable to change this.

-Our manufacturers offer warranty on the mount for 3 months, but as company, we extend this for our customers to 12 months.
-After 12 months, unless the repair is a manufacturing fault, there will be a small charge which we will honour at cost price.
+Our manufacturers offer warranty on the jewellery setting for 3 months, but we extend this for our customers for a full 12 months.
+After 12 months, there will be a small workshop charge which we will honour at *Loyalty Cost price.

-This 12 month warranty only includes manufacturing defects to the metal and does not include loose stones in their setting which are covered for up to a month following any purchase or resize with us.
-Please refer to our Resize and Repair Service information for more details.
+This warranty only includes manufacturing defects to the metal and does not include loose stones in their setting which are covered for 30 days following any purchase or resize with us.

-We can supply a full range of other laboratory grown gemstones or ethically sourced gemstones if you wanted to combine sapphires, rubies, emeralds etc or fancy coloured diamonds in your setting.
-We can use any preferred stones for the sides or centre stone.
+We can supply a full range of other laboratory grown diamonds, lab grown and ethically sourced gemstones if you wanted to combine sapphires, rubies, emeralds etc or fancy coloured diamonds into your setting.
+We can use your preferred stones for the sides or centre stone.

 Yes, we’d love to!
-Many customers come to us with a design that they have seen elsewhere and would like recreated with a created diamond, or an idea that they would like us to make into reality for them.
+Many customers come to us with a design in mind or one they have seen elsewhere and would like it recreated with an ethical lab grown diamond or gemstone.
 We work with skilled jewellery designers to produce 3D designs for your jewellery, which we then tweak according to your comments, before creating to your specifications.

 You can find out more here –